nxp-imx/imx-sm/sm/doc/config.md

 [config_dev.h](@ref DEV_CONFIG) file is custom raw config of IP registers the generated file is just a skeleton to be filled in manually.

+The default configtool is pretty basic.
+A more comprehensive alternative SM config tool (SMCT) is available here: [imx-smct](https://github.com/nxp-imx/imx-smct).

 The tool is a perl script and located in configs and is named configtool.pl.
 The usage info is as follows: